– These super decadent raw vegan cinnamon rolls are THE ULTIMATE!! –

 - 6 tablespoons honey or dates

-- Juice of 1 small tangerine and the entire peel
+- 1 small tangerine, juiced and reserve the peel

 - 1 teaspoon vanilla